 Discover our hints and tips to fight acne and skin imperfections on a daily basis.
-What should you eat, or avoid eating when you have spots, which acne treatments correspond to you, how can you best take care of your skin, etc....?
+What should you eat, or avoid eating when you have spots?
+Which acne treatments correspond to you?
+How should you take care of your skin?
 Tips and Hints

 Combat Acne spots efficiently

-Different definitions of different types of Acne,the causes of Acne.
-How to treat and look after your skin to get rid of Spots, blackheads, find a solution now.
-More infomation
+Different definitions of different types of Acne, the causes of Acne.
+How to treat and look after your skin to get rid of Spots and blackheads.
+Find a solution now.
+More information

-Our Laboratories Specialists offer the Akno Natura range to fight acne spots and imperfections which is 100% natural, suitable for all ages and these treatments are most effective on mild to moderate Acne.
+Our Laboratories offer the Akno Natura range to fight acne spots and imperfections.
+This range is 100% natural, suitable for all ages and these treatments are most effective on mild to moderate Acne.
 Our natural ingredients are based on algae which includes the famous Phlorogine, world renown for its effectiveness against acne.

-Furthermore we offer our customers a wealth of practical advice and attentive service to better respond to your questions: how to use our products, which results to expect on your imperfections or spots?
+Furthermore we offer our customers a wealth of practical advice and attentive service to better respond to your questions: how to use our products and what results to expect on your imperfections or spots?

-We believe in a sincere and honest discourse.
-As you will see below, severe Acne is usually hormonal.
-So, we will like to inform our customers that our products cannot resolve hormonal acne completely.
-However they contribute effectively to the reduction of the visible pimples and blackheads.
+We believe in a sincere and honest discussions.
+As we look into below, severe Acne is usually hormonal.
+Therefore, we would like to inform our customers that our products cannot resolve hormonal acne completely.
+However they contribute effectively to the reduction of visible pimples and blackheads.

 The definition of Acne

-Acne is a disease which provokes greasy skin with small cysts, red pimples and white heads mostly to teenagers (85%) and on numerous people who continue to suffer from it in their adulthood (especially women).
+Acne is a disease which provokes greasy skin with small cysts, red pimples and white heads, mostly affecting teenagers (85%) but it can also cause problems for numerous people who suffer acne well into their adulthood (especially women).

 The causes of Acne

-Often originating from the family, Acne is associated with oily skin, it starts by obstructing the opening of our body hair follicles and the sebaceous gland, in turn producing a micro-blackhead, then a micro-cyst.
-This proliferate bacteria, releasing substances which causes inflammation and the appearance of pimples and white heads on the skin.
+Often hereditary, Acne is associated with oily skin.
+It starts by obstructing the openings of our body's hair follicles and the sebaceous gland, in turn producing a micro-blackhead, then a micro-cyst.
+This proliferates bacteria, releasing substances that cause inflammation and the appearance of pimples and white heads on the skin.

 -Excess production of sebum leads to greasy skin.
 This phenomenon is explained by the influence of male hormones (androgens).
-Fatty acids contained in the sebum causes spots and appearance of bacteria, this why a good hygiene is absolutely crucial in the treatment of Acne.
-Hence, being hygienic already allows eliminating a part of the causes of spots.
+Fatty acids contained in the sebum cause spots and the occurrence of bacteria.
+This is why good hygiene practices are absolutely crucial in the treatment of Acne.
+Hence, being hygienic already eliminates a part of the causes of spots.